HTTP5214-Winter2023/team-C4RBON/AadritChauhan/AadritChauhan-personalLog.md

 - Me with Jigar started setting up the stack.
 - A plan was established about how the project has to be started.
+- Scope and requirements for this project were established.
 - Every member's tasks were assigned .
 - Work on the project started.